Kiva Lounge and Bar / The Morgue - Bar Rescue Update - Open or Closed?

 They laugh and say that Chris should use gloves.

-The general manger says he just hired Chris.
+The general manger says he has just hired Chris.

 He refuses to be held accountable for the activities in the kitchen and walks out.